New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Your cash value can help you out if you need money to pay your life insurance premiums.
 You may use it to cover out-of-pocket premium payments.
 This option might come in handy if you're struggling financially.

-Pros and cons of cashing out on life insurance
+Pros and cons to cashing out life insurance

 The most noteworthy benefits and drawbacks of cashing out your life insurance policy are as follows: